-Financing options for plastic surgery are available for as low as 0% to qualified applicants.
+Financing options for plastic surgery are available for as low as zero percent interest to qualified applicants.
 Call or email us for more information.

 Contact Santa Barbara Plastic Surgery

-If you would like more information, or if you would like to schedule a consultation with one of our experienced plastic surgeons, please contact Santa Barbara Plastic Surgery today.
+If you would like more information, or if you would like to schedule a consultation with our experienced plastic surgeon, please contact Santa Barbara Plastic Surgery today.